-First, a rose’s shape continually changes as it blooms making it difficult for the artist to answer the most basic question, "What shape is it?"
-Second, it's a soft and delicate object; communicating that requires considerable skill and sensitivity.
+First, a rose’s shape continually changes as it blooms making it difficult for the artist to answer the most basic question: What shape is it?
+Second, a rose is a soft and delicate object; communicating that requires considerable skill and sensitivity.

-Begin by sketching the subject from different angles and reference pictures.
-This will give you a good sense of whatever it is you’re drawing and help you look for new insight.
-Your 100th drawing should always be better than your first one.
+Start by sketching the subject from different angles and using a variety of reference pictures.
+This will give you a good sense of whatever it is you’re drawing and help you gain some insights into how the structure works.
+Your 100th drawing will always be better than your first one.

-Drawing something over and over again is necessary for drawing with power and authority.
+Drawing something over and over again is necessary if you want to capture it with power and authority.
 Also, by drawing something repeatedly, you will become more confident of the subject, which will allow you to take chances.
 So draw with abandon and don’t worry about how good those initial sketches are.
 Draw to learn; each drawing is leading you closer to the perfect rose.

 Successful drawing is more about logical thinking than having a trick up your sleeve.
-Start by observing your subject and asking the most basic question: "What is the shape of this thing I’m drawing?"
+Start by observing your subject and asking the most basic question: What is the shape of this thing I’m drawing?
 Is it round?
 Square?
-Roses are complicated shape-wise because their unfolding petals distract us from its basic shape.
+Roses are complicated shape-wise because their unfolding petals distract us from the flower's basic shape.

-The obvious fact is that a rose is an unfolding bud, so it’s egg-shaped: wider at the bottom and narrower at the top.
+A rose is an unfolding bud, so it’s egg-shaped: wider at the bottom and narrower at the top.
 So start by drawing the egg-shaped bud and then add in all the petals unfolding and opening around it.
 Make sense?
 Now that's an example of great thinking surpassing simply drawing what you see.

 Not all reference is created equal.
-Sometimes rose pictures that you find might not be helpful to your drawing because they look wilted and not heroic, or be strangely shaped and not very rose-like.
+Sometimes rose pictures that you find might not be helpful to your drawing because they look wilted and not heroic, or are strangely shaped and not very rose-like.
 Make sure the photo you choose to draw from has a shape that can be instantly recognised as a rose.

 Once you get drawing, you can turn your rose into a silhouette to see its overall shape and discern if it effectively communicates a rose.
 If you’re working from good reference, checking the silhouette will keep you on track.

 If your drawing has good form, that means it has a three-dimensional quality to it that makes it look real and believable.
-The best way to render (i.e. draw) form is to make sure that you think about what part of the rose you're drawing so that your hand movements follow the same curves of the petal or the roundness of the stem.
+The best way to render (i.e. draw) form is to make sure you think about what part of the rose you're drawing so that your hand movements follow the same curves of the petal or the roundness of the stem.
 Making round movements around a round object clarifies form; if something is round, use circular strokes to give the illusion of curvature.

 You might wonder what 'story' has to do with a rose.
-EVERYTHING!
+Everything!
 Whereas an amateur artist might draw a stiff stem and leaves (boring), an experienced artist will see the stem and leaves as a chance to tell a story because that’s what will connect them with the viewer emotionally.